dreibh/system-tools/README.md

   check-certificate My-CA-Certificate.crt My-Server-Certificate.crt
   ```

-* The same as above, but also checking the CRL in `CRL.crl`:
+* The same as above, but in addtion also checking the CRL in `CRL.crl` for certificate revokations:

   ```bash
   check-certificate --crl CRL.crl \
      My-CA-Certificate.crt My-Server-Certificate.crt
   ```

-* Check the certificate in `www.nntb.no.crt` using the Let's Encrypt Root CA certificate in `/usr/share/ca-certificates/mozilla/ISRG_Root_X1.crt`:
+* Verify the certificate in `www.nntb.no.crt` using the [Let's Encrypt](https://letsencrypt.org/) Root CA certificate in `/usr/share/ca-certificates/mozilla/ISRG_Root_X1.crt`:

   ```bash
   check-certificate \